Earlbeck Gases & Technologies

 Picture

 If you are taking a test to an AWS code, determine if you would like to take an Accredited Test Facility test upgrade or take a non-ATF test.
-When you take a ATF test, you will be registered in the national AWS certified welder registry, as well as receive a wallet card from AWS which can be taken to any employer without having to recertify.
+When you take a ATF test, you will be registered in the national AWS certified welder registry.
+You'll have convenient digital access to your certifications and continuity log from any device, and can take your certification to any employer without having to recertify!
 Learn more about the ATF Testing Program here.

 Picture

 Schedule your test using our online scheduling form or by calling us at (410) 687-8400.
-Testing starts at 8AM on Tuesdays and Thursdays at our Baltimore location, while testing at our York location starts at 8AM on Thursdays and Fridays.
-On the day of the test, please bring a picture ID, and your safety equipment!
+Testing starts at 8AM on Thursdays and Fridays at either our Baltimore or York location!

 Picture